johnwcowan/pdp8x/arch.md

 Finally, the 11 least significant bits of IR are copied to the 11 least significant bits of Y.

-If the most significant bit of OP is 1, then set Y to M[Y].
+If the most significant bit of OP is 1, then if Y is in the range OO00_0020 to 0000_002F, set M[Y] to M[Y] + 1.
+Then set Y to M[Y].
 This is called *indirect addressing*.

-If the bit is 0, it is called *direct addressing*, and no special action is taken.
+If the most significant bit of OP is 0, it is called *direct addressing*, and no special action is taken.
 Any word in memory can be accessed indirectly, but only the 2KW of page zero and the 2KW of the current page can be accessed directly.